ktnoc/ktbastion/README.md

 > **Note:** This command will decode the bastion file *lala* with the password *lulu* and add the entry *entry1* containing keys *fdsfsi,gfdg,gfdgfd,908ffffffff*

+### Add an entry with file as content :

+    python bastion.py -dlala -plulu -aentry2 -f/home/ktnoc/test

+or

+    python bastion.py --decode lala --password lulu -add entry2 --file /home/ktnoc/test

+> **Note:** This command will decode the bastion file *lala* with the password *lulu* and add the entry *entry2* containing the file **/home/ktnoc/test**

 ### List entries :

     python bastion.py -dlala -plulu -l